fcn06/swarm/README.md

 Swarm is built from a set of modular components that work together:

 *   **🗣️ Basic Domain Agent:** The **Specialist**.
 An agent designed to be an expert in a single domain, like "weather forecasting" or "database queries."
 *   **🧠 Workflow Agent:** The **Conductor**.
 This agent orchestrates complex operations by executing predefined workflows or dynamically generating new ones.
+Each fulfillment of request is evaluated by LLM as a judge component, and potentially modify execution to improve fulfillment of user request.
 *   **🔗 Workflow Management Runtime:** The **Engine**.
 This is the powerful, flexible engine that executes the workflows.
 It can run as part of a Workflow Agent or independently.
 *   **🛠️ MCP Runtime (Model Context Protocol):** The **Bridge** to the outside world.
 This runtime enables agents to interact with external services and data sources, like a weather API or a database.
 *   **⚖️ LLM as a Judge:** The **Evaluator**.
 An LLM that assesses the outcome of agent and workflow executions, providing a feedback loop for improvement.